ManuCiao10/web-scraping-house-discord/README.md

 1. Add error message after the program crash.
 2. Fix and test all the modules and run them in a server.
-3. Add random User Agent
-4. add payment check discord
+3. add payment check discord
-5. Implemantation with Fast API
+4. Implemantation with Fast API
-6. add User Interface users when he can type the price and the city
+5. add User Interface users when he can type the price and the city

 ## LINK UTILS